-I’ve provided IT support and training over several decades and also write software reviews about recovery software and other useful applications for business users.
+I’ve provided IT support and training over several decades and also wrote software reviews about recovery software and other useful applications for business users.
 I’ve taken an in-depth look at TestDisk to let you know how likely it is to recover your lost data.

 I conclude that most users will find TestDisk difficult to use.
 It’s a text-based command-line tool like those commonly found on a DOS-based computer in the 1980s.
 The lack of a graphical user interface will feel foreign, and the software offers little help or explanation and assumes a high degree of computer literacy.